antler5/Balatro-Planet-Card-Cash-Out-Mod/README.md

 # Planet Card Cash-Out Mod

-"Use" a planet card while the cash-out animations play.
+_"Use" a planet card while the cash-out animations play._

 - Makes the "Use" button clickable, allowing players to queue one planet card.
 - Gives that planet card the regular pulsing animation used for Jokers like DNA and Trading Card.
-- Prevents the plant card from taking center-stage from the cash-out report, instead dissolving *in* the consumables corner.
+- Prevents the planet card from taking center-stage from the cash-out report, instead dissolving *in* the consumables corner.
 The hand-text on the left goes off as usual.
 - Removes a 0.2s delay (hardly noticeable on higher speeds anyway).